The five places to visit when you come to Sweden!

 - The colorful graphic directly above this is inspired by Gamla Stan (Old Town) in Stockholm!

 - Ö means island in Swedish.
-So Öland, the island off the coast of Kalmar mentioned earlier, literally means “island country”.
+So Öland, the island off the coast of Kalmar, literally means “island country”.
 Aptly named for an island, right?

 - Three of these cities are the most populous in Sweden: 1) Stockholm, 2) Gothenburg, and 3) Malmö.